lzl124631x/LeetCode/leetcode/505. The Maze II/README.md

 Solution 1 has lots of intermediate states that are not valid because the ball is still rolling.
 Here we can only keep track of those valid states, and log their distance.

-We use a min heap to prioritize the states with shorter distance.
+We need to use a min heap to prioritize the states with shorter distance.
 This is in fact a Dijkstra algorithm.

+Note that we might visit the same cell multiple times, we should only push the state into the heap if the distance is shorter.

 **Time complexity**: